blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 		- I do not have a fear, because I myself believe events to be in a state of pre-destination.
 		- However, within the state of pre-destination, several events do happen, and Islam is one such disgusting culture that exists within our reality, in our time and age.
 	- When we speak of immorality, there's another group that points fingers at ideas like feminism, pride movement, and so on.
 The rationale about all of them is the same, but I'll stick to "homophobia", since we were talking about phobias.
 	- I defend everyone to have their liberties, and homosexuality is an idea that people are free to choose.
-That is, homosexuals do not impose a universal morality that goes
+That is, homosexuals do not impose a universal morality that goes to say that everyone should become just like them.
 	- One may say that there are homosexuals that do say something like that.
-However, there are always a bunch of people in a community calling for extremist ide
+However, there are always a bunch of people in every community calling for extremist ideas, but they are not representatives of the whole community.
+However, opponents of the ideas like to intentionally misrepresent the premise to break down their concerns using the strawman fallacy.
+One need not pay any heed to them, as they do not display human levels of sentience.
+	- How does one then separate